 We (Dr. Taylor and Dr. Kyli) encourage patients to utilize email as a way of updating us about your progress or letting us know about urgent concerns that arise.

 However, please understand that time does not allow us to respond to each of the dozens of emails we receive from patients every day.
 We devote our time in the clinic to our scheduled patients, and must attend to our email largely after work hours.
 We ask that you respect the following guidelines when corresponding with us via email.

-- Email should be used for providing updates or getting quick clarification about your care.
+Email should be used for providing updates or getting quick clarification about your care.
 If you have a new or ongoing concern, please schedule an office visit or phone consultation so that we can address those.
-Email replies by Dr. Taylor or Dr. Kyli that require more than 10 minutes to write will be billed as follows: Email that requires 10-15 minutes is billed at $40; 16-30 minutes is billed at $90; each 10 minute increment over 30 minutes is billed at an additional $25 per increment.
+Email replies by Dr. Taylor or Dr. Kyli that require more than 10 minutes to write will be billed as follows: Email that requires 10-15 minutes is billed at $45; 16-30 minutes is billed at $90.

 Even with these guidelines in place, it is important you understand that attending to email is necessarily a secondary focus for Dr. Taylor and Dr. Kyli.
 Attention is always given first to scheduled patients.
 If you are frustrated by a lack of response via email, please schedule an office visit.